 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
 This Code will refer to that person or team as the 'complaints officer'.
 This role may be in addition to other duties.
-VES Housing Complaints Policy Job descriptions The Head of Democratic Services and Elections is the Council's Corporate Complaints Officer and has overall responsibility for the Corporate Complaints and for being the point of liaison with both the Local Government and Social Care Ombudsman service and the Housing Ombudsman.
+YES Housing Complaints Policy Job descriptions The Council's Assistant Director, Corporate Policy and Support is the Council's Corporate Complaints Officer and has overall responsibility for the Corporate Complaints and for being the point of liaison with both the Local Government and Social Care Ombudsman service and the Housing Ombudsman.
 The Corporate Director (Operations and Delivery) is responsible for the effective operation of the complaints procedure within their area of responsibility.
-Following the revision of the Housing Ombudsman's Code in 2022, a stand- alone Housing Complaints Policy was introduced and the Senior Housing Manager is responsible for ensuring that complaints are dealt with in accordance with the Complaints Procedure.
-Complaints are received and logged by the Business Support Officer and are then allocated to officers as follows: • Stage 1 complaints - the complaint is allocated to the relevant service Manager. . • Stage 2 complaints - the complaint is allocated to the Assistant Director responsible for the function that is the subject of the complaint.
+Following the revision of the Housing Ombudsman's Code in 2022, a standalone Housing Complaints Policy was introduced and the Senior Housing Manager is responsible for ensuring that complaints are dealt with in accordance with the Complaints Procedure.
+Complaints are received and logged by the Business Support Officer (Housing and Environment) and are then allocated to officers as follows: • Stage 1 complaints - the complaint is allocated to the relevant service Manager.

+. • Stage 2 complaints - the complaint is allocated to the Assistant Director responsible for the function that is the subject of the complaint.
 The complaint will not be investigated by the same person who investigated the Stage 1 complaint.
 Reminders are sent in relation to Stage 1 and Stage 2 complaints to ensure resolution within to stated timeframes 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
 They must also have the authority and autonomy to act to resolve disputes promptly and fairly.
-VESI Housing Complaints Policy Job descriptions The officer responsible for recording complaints has access to staff at all levels.
-However, the resolution of complaints and response rests with service managers and / or the relevant Assistant Director.
+YES Housing Complaints Policy Job descriptions The officer responsible for recording complaints has access to staff at all levels.
+However, the resolution of complaints and response rests with service managers and / or the relevant Assistant Director, depending on the Stage of the complaint.
 4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
 All relevant staff must be suitably trained in the importance of complaint handling.
-It is important that complaints are seen as a core service and must be resourced to handle complaints effectively VES Housing Complaints Policy Job descriptions Emails / training for staff We ensure that all relevant staff are aware of this policy and have the skills and knowledge to implement it and its associated procedures.
+It is important that complaints are seen as a core service and must be resourced to handle complaints effectively YES Housing Complaints Policy Job descriptions Emails / training for staff Staff newsletter We ensure that all relevant staff are aware of this policy and have the skills and knowledge to implement it and its associated procedures.
 Key messages regarding the prioritisation of complaint handling are disseminated to staff via team meetings and individual meetings.